sammcj/recommendarr/README.md

   recommendarr:local
 ```

-### Option 3: Docker Compose
+### Option 3: Docker Compose with Volumes

-The repository includes a `docker-compose.yml` file that sets up both the frontend and the API server.
-Simply run:
+The repository includes a `docker-compose.yml` file that sets up both the frontend and the API server with persistent storage:

 ```bash
 # Clone the repository